tony-waters/tony-waters.github.io/_posts/2015-02-05-value-objects.md

 ###3.
 Don’t give it any identity
 Value Objects have no identity apart from the combination of their field values.
 Thus two Value Objects with the same field values can be considered as the same object from the perspective of the application.

 It is common, then, to see Value Objects use all of their fields in `equals()` and `hashCode()` calculations.
-This is in opposition to an Entity where these methods will compare on some form of ID.
+This is in opposition to an Entity where these methods usually compare on some form of ID.

 `Month` has no database or domain identity, so no ID in the calculations.
 A combination of the fields are used instead (in this case the single field `value`):